InvoiceShelf/docs/docs/install/docker.md

       - APP_DEBUG=true

       ## If you are running in production and have a domain make sure to set an
-      ##  actual domain name otherwise you will get CSRF error on login.
+      ##  actual domain name, otherwise you will get CSRF error on login.
-      ## Also make sure to update these values if you ever change the domain name.
+      ## Also, make sure to update these values if you ever change the domain name.
       - APP_URL=http://localhost:90            # Set to https if using SSL.
       - SESSION_DOMAIN=localhost               # Enter just the domain name.
       - SANCTUM_STATEFUL_DOMAINS=localhost:90  # Enter the domain name and a custom port.

-      ## Uncomment and set your smtp or other provider (ensure to use the same
+      ## Uncomment and set your SMTP or other provider (ensure to use the same
       ##  as during the setup)
       - MAIL_DRIVER=smtp
       - MAIL_HOST=smtp.mailtrap.io